fest004/Cubitron/documents/documentation/docs.typ

 enhance our ability to balance.
 By doing so we create torque, we can use this exact theqnique with flywheels only instead of it beeing two arms we essentially have infinite arms stacked in a circle.

-= Circuitry
+== Circuitry

 The internal logic and the physical output of our system needs to be joined together by circuitry; a way to translate our calculations for balance onto the motors themselves.
 Our circuitry has three main responsibilites; input -> calculate -> output.
 Our input will be in form of sensordata indicating our cubes current angle, and a wanted state (do we want to balance? on which edge? so on).
 Our calculations will be about transforming our current input angles into a quantative action for the motors to perform.
 The output will in turn be the adjustment of our motors to achieve balance.
 High level, this will require accelerometers and gyroscopes as our input, a microcontroller to perform the calculations, and motors to be adjusted for output.
 All this combined can be reasonably packed into a few circuits that contain a few sensors, a microcontroller, and motordriver capabililities.

 This section of our documentation aims to provide context and reasoning behind our main circuit choices, as well as give a general overview of all components, their role in Cubitron specifically, and how they are interconnected to achieve a cohesive circuit with results.

+= Structure and Routing

+The circuitry will consist of three different PCBs.
+Two PCBs are mounted on opposite corners of the cube, containing an Inertial Measuremt Unit each.
+The last circuit will be mounted in the center of the cube, containing our main logic, motors, battery charger, driver gates; essentially the rest of our circuitry.
+Three BLDC motors that put motion to our flywheels are connected to our main circuit.
+Additionally, three micro-servos are positioned for braking mechanism for each flywheel.
+Cables between the main circuit, BLDC motors and sensor-PCBs will be of type PFC.
+They are a thin, compact and convenient snap-on cable to work with.
+They came standard with our chosen motors, and influenced the choice for the sensor PCBs.
+The micro-servo are cabled with individual insulated wires bundled together.
+It is important to be specific with wire lengths, as loose wires may disurb moving parts of the whole robot.

-== Components
+= Components

 To gain context of our implementation, this subsection will outline every integrated circuit we use, what their general purpose in a project is, and more specifically what their purpose is for Cubitron.

-=== Microcontroller
+= Microcontroller

 Our microcontroller will be the ATSAME53J18A-MF, which is has a 32-bit ARM Cortex-4 processor.
 Our main reasons for this microcontroller is the ceiling for calculations and peripherals.
 We expect to make reasonably heavy calculations in the context of an embedded system, which the 32 bit system with an in built Floating Point Unit is excellent for.
 Additionally, we need to connect two sensors and six motors, which makes the pool of peripherals we need to support quite large.
 We also have personal experience with the usage of these microcontrollers, with similar problem statements, and were satisfied with the physical capabilities of our microcontroller.

 The microcontroller has the most central and complicated role of the whole circuitry.
 It will be the component responsible of combing the three main stages of our program runtime.
 The pipeline of Input -> Calculate -> Output has the microcontroller as a major component in all of them.
 Our sensors will both be sending their data through an I2C connection to our microcontroller.
 They will have an assigned interrupt pin each, which opens for having our sensor data be as close to real time as possible.
 From this sensor data, we need to calculate our current position in space, with regard to our 3D orientation, and calculate again how far this is from our intended position, and what motor actions we need to perform to get there.
 Lastly, our output stage will consist of sending that data to our TMC controllers, and adjusting our motors physically.

+The TMC4671, which will be detailed later, needs a 25MHz clock signal to operate.
+This microcontroller has a Generic Clock Controller, which can be configured to generate a steady 25MHz clock signal to each of the TMC4671 ICs.

 As you can imagine, our microcontroller is hooked up to a of external components in our circuitry, which is quite nice to have an overview over.
 Below is a table of the names of all external connections in the perspective of our microcontroller schematics, the endpoint they are connected to, the pin and pin type it is connected to, and a short description of its purpose:

 // TODO please note that if no connections to the individual motordriver ICs we have not connected those yet.
 Top priority!

 // Table is a bit large as well
+#set text(size:8pt)
 #table(
   columns: (1fr, 1fr, auto, auto, 2fr),
   inset: 10pt,